LanskovNV/crud-ui/README.md

 # Develop

-You can use simple http server to run this app locally, for example live server extension in vscode.
+You can use simple http server to run this app locally, for example live server extension in vscode